-Mike serves as general counsel to the North Carolina State AFL-CIO, and as Special Counsel to the Board of the International Conference of Symphony and Opera Musicians, the organization of musicians from the 50 largest orchestras in the United States.
+Mike served as general counsel to the North Carolina State AFL-CIO for nearly four decades, and also served as Counsel to the Board of the International Conference of Symphony and Opera Musicians, the organization of musicians from the 50 largest orchestras in the United States.
 From 1997-2001 Mike took leave from the firm to serve as one of the North Carolina State AFL-CIO’s two full-time elected officers, the first private practitioner in the country to be elected to such a position.

 Mike studied art at Antioch College, graduating in 1977, and law at the University of North Carolina School of Law, graduating, with honors, in 1980.
 During law school he was selected as the James O. Bowman Scholar, served on the Law Review, received the Order of the Coif Award for Legal Writing, and captained Willie and the Poor Boys, the school’s undefeated championship softball team.
 In the decade before graduating from college and attending law school, he worked as a graphic artist, a rehabilitation therapist, a cab driver, and, mostly, an ironworker, working out of Local 63.